Is a Correction Looming Ahead for Inovio Pharmaceuticals Inc. (INO)

-Inovio Pharmaceuticals Inc. (NASDAQ:INO) went up by 4.57% from its latest closing price compared to the recent 1-year high of $7.77.
-The company’s stock price has collected 25.61% of gains in the last five trading sessions.
+Inovio Pharmaceuticals Inc. (NASDAQ:INO) went down by -2.26% from its latest closing price compared to the recent 1-year high of $7.77.
+The company’s stock price has collected 25.58% of gains in the last five trading sessions.

 Is It Worth Investing in Inovio Pharmaceuticals Inc. (NASDAQ :INO) Right Now?